 How Jenny Boychuk wrote the story that won the 2019 CBC Nonfiction Prize

-Jenny Boychuk is the winner of the 2019 CBC Nonfiction Prize for Slow Violence.
-As the winner, Boychuk will receive $6,000 from the Canada Council for the Arts and a writing residency at the Banff Centre for Arts and Creativity.
+Jenny Boychuk won the 2019 CBC Nonfiction Prize for Slow Violence.
+As the winner, Boychuk received $6,000 from the Canada Council for the Arts and a two-week writing residency.
 Her story was published on CBC Books, you can read it here.

 In her own words, the Victoria-based writer discusses how she wrote her winning story.